 Not on a scenic ride.
 Aerobatics have to be in a special aerobatic glider, and both the pilot and passenger must wear parachutes – it’s required by the FAA.
 Aerobatic rides are available in our “Aloha Spirit,” the ASK 21.
 The Aloha Spirit is a sleek and beautiful fiberglass glider rated to 6.5 positive Gs, making it slightly stronger than the fighter planes of World War II.

 You will have an incredible view of Oahu’s North Shore.
 The Waianae Mountains.
 The Pacific Ocean with its coral reefs and breaking waves.
 During the winter, you might see humpback whales at play.
 And, you will have the experience of soaring.
 Flying a glider is as close as you can get to flying like a bird.
 Your pilot can point out landmarks, if you like.
 Feel free to ask questions, our pilots enjoying sharing the beauty of Hawaii and the beauty of soaring.

 It’s one “Kodak moment” after another, so take a camera or video cam (or your cell phone) with you on your flight.
 Or we can video your flight for you, leaving you free to look around and enjoy the sights and sensations.
 OUR setup (optional $55) is mounted inside the glider, and uses a GoPro camera mounted on a 360-degree swivel; and records audio and video on an SD card.
 So after you land, we play back the file for you to see, and you get to take it home (to play on your computer or upload to the internet).
 How’s THAT for a souvenir!
 You must ASK for OUR camera setup to be installed for your flight.

 Because of the excellent flying conditions in Hawaii, this soaring activity operates year-round.
-The hours of operation are 10 am to 5:30 pm (and sometimes past 5:30 pm, in the summer months when the days are longer).
+CURRENTLY the hours of operation are Wednesdays and Saturdays only, 10 am to 1:30 pm.